prescientmoon/shimmeringmoon/README.md

 The project provides an always-growing automated test suite for it's core functionality.
 The command logic is written in terms of a generic `MessagingContext` trait, which allows running the commands in non-discord contexts.
 The technique employed is called "golden testing" (also known as "snapshot testing") — the output of each test is initially saved to disk (at [test/commands](./test/commands)).
 On subsequent runs, the output is compared to the existing files, with the test failing on mismatches.
 You can provide the `SHIMMERING_TEST_REGEN=1` environment variable to override the existing output (make sure the changes are intended).

 Each test saves it's output in a directory.
-The directory contains two kinds of files:

-- `in_<i>.toml`: these files track the hash of an attachment the command "downloaded" during execution.
-The screenshots used for testing are not available in this repository (thousands of Arcaea screenshots are posted to the internet on a daily basis, although I do not want to risk any legal trouble, therefore you need to provide your own), hence these hashes ensure the provided screenshots have not changed.
-- `out_<i>.toml`: each such file tracks the contents of a single response the bot produced during testing.
-This file contains everything from whether the response was a reply or not, to each field of each provided embed, to the hash of every attachment.
+Each file tracks the contents of a single response the bot produced during testing.
+This file contains everything from whether the response was a reply or not, to every field of every embed, to the hash of every attachment.

-You should only bother setting up a testing environment if you are planning to maintain your own fork of this repository.
-As mentioned above, you need to provide your own screenshots for testing.
-The test suite expects the following files to be present in `test/screenshots`❌
+The screenshots used for testing are not available in this repository.
+Although thousands of Arcaea screenshots are posted to the internet on a daily basis, I do not want to risk any legal trouble.
+You need to therefore provide your own testing screenshots.
+The test suite expects the following files to be present in `test/screenshots`:

 | File                         | Description                                 |
 | ---------------------------- | ------------------------------------------- |